acrazing/scripts/README.md

-help.sh: Get all installed commands on your machine install.sh: Install scripts to your machine new_command.sh: Create a script file under the installed directory as a global command, and open it by vim new_file.sh: Create c style files new_script.sh: create a shell style file and add execute permission readme.sh: [Internal] generate readme for the project try_add_file.sh: Automaticly add file to vcs for svn/git
+help.sh: Get all installed commands on your machine install.sh: Install scripts to your machine new_command.sh: Create a script file under the installed directory as a global command, and open it by vim new_empty.sh: Create empty files and add to vcs new_file.sh: Create c style files new_py.sh: Create python3 style files new_script.sh: create a shell style file and add execute permission readme.sh: [Internal] generate readme for the project try_add_file.sh: Automaticly add file to vcs for svn/git